CrowdVRLab/track_pedestrian/README.md

 ```
 python tracking.py --path video3 --tracker csrt
 ```
 Once the script is launched a user will be prompt to define a tracking area with the mouse, once the area has been defined you can press enter, subsequently you can define another area/tracker.
-Once you defined a number of tracker you are happy with you can press [Q] for the video to start and the tracker to start tracking.
+Once the user defined a number of tracker he is happy with , he can press [Q] for the video to start and the tracker to start tracking.
-If a pedestrian enters the video area you can press [S] to define a new tracker.
+If a pedestrian enters the video area at a later frame than the first the user can press [S] to stop the video and define a new tracker.
 If the user experience tracking error during a session he can open __tracking_data.csv__ and remove the column with the pedestrian id.
 Further different types of trackers  (csrt,kcf,boosting,mil,tld,medianflow,mosse) or different trakers areas can be tested in order to improve results.
 The folder defined in the __path__ argument (in the previous example video3) should contain a video.mp4 (the video with the pedestrians you wish to record), if tracking is launched for a video that does not have a tracking_data.csv a tracking_data.csv will be saved within the __path__ once the video has completed a full play/track loop.